vr62/project-management-github-activity/README.md

 1. Python Print[1]

 #### Things we don't understand
-1. I dont know how to do anything[1]
+1. I dont know how to do anything[2]
-2. df
+2.
 #### Things we want to know next**